Boat Batteries: Everything a Boat Owner Must Know About Marine Batteries

 That may be hard to remember, but it’s similar to a regular vehicle in that sense.
 If you leave your battery plugged in, your boat will be draining your battery over time by the regular use of these items, albeit fairly slowly.

 If your boat lives in the water, you absolutely do not want to disconnect the battery.
 You’ll want to make sure that the boat has power in case it needs to use the bilge pumps when water rises inside the bilge.

 An ideal situation for a boat in the water is to use a smart charger that helps it stay powered all the time.

 If your boat is going to be out of the water for a few weeks, it is a smart move to take the battery out and make sure it is completely charged up.

-It would also be smart to give your battery a full charge the day before you are planning on using your boat again after a long hiatus.
+It would also be smart to give your battery a full charge the day before you plan on using your boat again after a long hiatus.